coozoo/androidprocmon/README.md

 And open androidprocmon.pro
  3. Compile

-  Optional of you want to run it outside qtcreator:
+  Optionaly if you want to run it outside qtcreator:
  4. place generated exe file to separate directory and run from commandline (or perform manual copy of ddls):

    `windeployqt androidprocmon.exe`